web3privacy/hackathonusecases/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

-## Reporting Guidelines

-If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the project team.
-We encourage you to report:

-1. **What happened**: A description of the incident
-2. **When it happened**: Date and time
-3. **Where it happened**: Platform or location
-4. **Who was involved**: People involved (you can use usernames or pseudonyms)
-5. **Any supporting evidence**: Screenshots, logs, etc. (optional)

-### Privacy in Reporting

-We respect the privacy-focused nature of our community:

-- Reports can be made pseudonymously
-- We will protect reporter anonymity when requested
-- Personal information will only be shared when necessary for investigation
-- We support the use of privacy tools for communication

-## Appeals Process

-If you believe you have been falsely or unfairly accused of violating this Code of Conduct, you may appeal by:

-1. Sending an email to [conduct@web3privacy.info](mailto:conduct@web3privacy.info) with a description of your appeal
-2. Including any relevant information or evidence
-3. Awaiting review by community leaders not involved in the original decision

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html).